Delaware Colony

-The lower counties of Delaware were governed as part of the Province of Pennsylvania from 1682 until 1701, when the lower counties petitioned for and were granted an independent colonial legislature; the two colonies shared the same governor until 1776.
-The English colonists who settled Delaware were mainly Quakers.
-In the first half of the 18th century, New Castle and Philadelphia became the primary ports of entry to the new world for a quarter of a million Protestant immigrants from Northern Ireland, referred to as "Scotch-Irish" in America and "Ulster Scots" in Northern Ireland.
+The three lower counties on the Delaware River were governed as part of the Province of Pennsylvania from 1682 to 1701, when the lower counties petitioned for and were granted an independent colonial legislature; the two colonies shared the same governor until 1776.
+The English colonists who settled in Delaware were mainly Quakers.
+In the first half of the 18th century, New Castle and Philadelphia became the primary ports of entry to the new world for a quarter of a million Protestant immigrants from Ulster, referred to as Scotch-Irish in America and Ulster Scots in Ireland.
 Delaware had no established religion at this time.

-With the start of the American Revolutionary War, Delaware's assembly voted to break all ties with both Great Britain and the Province of Pennsylvania, forming the state of Delaware.
+The American Revolutionary War began in April 1775, and on June 15, 1776, the Delaware Assembly voted to break all ties with Great Britain, creating the independent State of Delaware.
+On July 4, 1776, Delaware joined 12 other British colonies to form the United States of America.